jasoncharney/NetWork1/README.md

 <s>- Remake so 0th user is always the master (don't need extra designation of master function, etc.)</s>

 ## Progress log
+#### 2/25
+- Added control page, as a separate namespace (gets and sends to server)
+- Client no longer needs to tap the screen to join (deprecated 'ready' function)
+- Gradients functions: oscillator bank or (right now) looping background texture.
+Press a button to move a filter and make the screen shimmer in white.
+Right now the oscillators are disconnected but
+- To do: Make different versions of the backing texture and use the oscillators to make dynamic foreground sounds.

 #### 2/21
 - Figured out connecting multiple devices on a local network
 - Changed geometries of drumPass/renamed a bunch of variables